Baltazarvs/WXPad/README.md

 g++ wxpad.cpp MainApp.cpp AppFrame.cpp `wx-config --cxxflags --libs` -o WXPad
 ```

-After this, just run like ./WXPad
+After this, just run like ./WXPad<br>
+For this method, you must have wxWidgets installed!

 - **-o WXPad** is optional.
 Put whatever you want, but it must match with ./THIS_TEXT